-Films supported by the Isle of Man Media Development Fund must employ a minimum of four trainees in recognised disciplines during the duration of an Isle of Man shoot.
+Films supported by the Isle of Man should employ trainees where possible, in recognised disciplines during the duration of an Isle of Man shoot.
 They should be at least 18 years of age and should qualify as an Isle of Man worker.
 Employers should note the minimum hourly wage at the Employment and Skills website.
 Trainee candidates can be found via the Crew Directory or Isle of Man Film.

 In the Isle of Man it is not necessary to obtain a permit to film on public land, provided that you are considerate to the public, have notified the local authorities and do not cause an obstruction.
 If members of the public are in shot and their faces are clearly visible, or if they are recorded whilst speaking, please ask them to sign release forms.

 You are permitted to film on private land provided the owner is in agreement and a contract is in place.
 Please be mindful not to block highways or rights of way, and to follow general health and safety practice.

 Many of the Island’s ancient monuments and landmarks are under the management of Manx National Heritage (the Island’s national trust), t: + 44 (0) 1624 648000

 - Parking: the Island operates a policy of disc parking zones for vehicles in the Island’s Towns and Villages.
 You must display a parking disc in your vehicle showing the time of arrival in the parking place.
 Discs are usually available from vehicle hire firms, the Sea Terminal, Douglas, Police Stations, Post Offices and local Commissioners’ Offices throughout the Island.